 Autism; Autistic disorder; Asperger syndrome; Childhood disintegrative disorder; Pervasive developmental disorder

-Many other possible causes have been suspected, but not proven.
-Some researchers believe that damage to a specific part of the brain, called the amygdala, may be involved.
-Other researchers are looking at whether a virus may trigger symptoms.
+Other causes have been suspected, but not proven.
+Some scientists believe that damage to a part of the brain, called the amygdala, may be involved.
+Others are looking at whether a virus may trigger symptoms.

-Some parents have heard that vaccines children receive may cause ASD.
-Several research studies have found no connection between vaccines and ASD.
-The American Academy of Pediatrics and the Centers for Disease Control and Prevention reports that there is no link between ASD and vaccines.
+Some parents have heard that vaccines may cause ASD.
+But studies have found no link between vaccines and ASD.
+All expert medical and government groups state that there is no link between vaccines and ASD.

-Some doctors think the increase in the number of children with ASD is due to better diagnosis and newer definitions of ASD.
-The term autism spectrum disorder now includes conditions that used to be diagnosed separately:
+The increase in children with ASD may be due to better diagnosis and newer definitions of ASD.
+Autism spectrum disorder now includes syndromes that used to be regarded as separate disorders:

-Most parents of ASD children suspect that something is wrong by the time the child is 18 months old and seek help by the time the child is age 2.
-Children with ASD typically have problems in:
+Most parents of ASD children suspect that something is wrong by the time the child is 18 months old.
+Children with ASD often have problems with:

-Some children seem normal before age 1 or 2 and then suddenly regress and lose language or social skills they had previously gained.
+Some children seem normal before age 1 or 2.
+They then suddenly lose language or social skills they already had.